There are two levels of licensure in Illinois: licensed social worker (LSW) and licensed clinical social worker (LCSW).

 LCSWs are authorized to independently practice clinical social work in Illinois under the auspices of an employer or in private practice.

-Those seeking LSW or LCSW licensure must file an application for licensure with IDFPR on forms provided by IDFPR in addition to the following:
+Those seeking LSW or LCSW licensure must file an application for licensure with the Illinois Department of Financial and Professional Regulation (IDFPR) in addition to the following requirements:

 Testing Service Administration Fee, Masters Examination: $230.00